mxagar/airbnb_data_analysis/README.md

 Of course, not all features are meaningful to answer the posed questions.
 Additionally, a preliminary exploratory data analysis shows some peculiarities of the dataset.
 For instance, in contrast to city datasets like [Seattle](https://www.kaggle.com/datasets/airbnb/seattle) or [Boston](https://www.kaggle.com/datasets/airbnb/boston), the listings from the Basque country are related to a complete state in Spain; hence, the neighbourhoods recorded in them are, in fact, cities or villages spread across a large region.
 Moreover, the price distribution shows several outliers.
 Along these lines, I have performed the following simplifications:

-- Only the 60 (out of 196) neighbourhoods (i.e., cities and villages) with the most listings have been taken; these account for almost 90% of all listings.
-That reduction has allowed to manually encode neighbourhood properties, such as whether a village has access to a beach in less than 2 km (Question 2).
+- Only the 60 (out of 196) neighborhoods (i.e., cities and villages) with the most listings have been taken; these account for almost 90% of all listings.
+That reduction has allowed to manually encode neighborhood properties, such as whether a village has access to a beach in less than 2 km (Question 2).
 - Only the listings with a price below 1000 USD have been considered.
 - I have dropped the features that are irrelevant for modelling and inference (e.g., URLs and scrapping information).
 - From fields that contain medium length texts (e.g., description), only the language has been identified with [spaCy](https://spacy.io/universe/project/spacy-langdetect).
 The rest of the text fields have been encoded as categorical features.